theorib/theoribeiro.com-next/README.md

 This a cinematography and stills photography portfolio website

 - It has a custom made react expanding video gallery component that when clicked expands into a video details element with player and detailed information about the project.
 It was built from scratch in React inspired by the [Gridder Javascript plugin](https://github.com/orion3dgames/gridder-js)
-- For the stils portolio section, it has a justified image gallery that expands into a lightbox with image captions using the [React Photo Album](https://react-photo-album.com) library
+- For the stills portfolio section, it has a justified image gallery that expands into a lightbox with image captions using the [React Photo Album](https://react-photo-album.com) library
 - Fully optimized for performance scoring 100% in every Lighthouse metric on the home page / expanding video gallery
 - The website is fully responsive, accessible, and fully optimized for SEO with meta tags, structured data, Opengraph images, sitemaps, etc